Frequently asked Questions for Residential Rental Inspection (RRI) Program

 Residential Rental Inspection Check List.pdf This is the list the building inspector will use to verify that inspected units meet the minimum code requirements for health and safety.
 A great list to do your own inspection before the inspector arrives.
 Tenants can make sure their maintenance responsibilities are met as well as verify that these are the items that impact health and safety.

-MAP of area as defined by street boundaries.
-Click here for RRI boundary street Map.
+MAP of all 3 areas as defined by street boundaries.
+Click here for RRI boundary outline Map.

 Links to Review